Flexible work is changing lives & companies!

-Some of our employees start as early as 6:00 am (while others just wake up at this time); this means that our “early-workers” get to go home in the middle of the afternoon, while others are just having their afternoon coffee.
+Some of our employees start as early as 6:00 am (while others are just waking up at this time); this means that our “early-workers” get to go home in the middle of the afternoon, while others are just having their afternoon coffee.

-Besides the obvious benefits for the employees, one of the main gains for the company with this approach is the availability to help clients over a longer period of time throughout the day.
+Besides the obvious benefits for the employees, one of the main gains for the company with this approach is the availability to help clients over a longer period throughout the day.

 Flexplace / Remote working: